 An internship is a course which is a supervised, professional experience guided by learning outcomes that build on and enhance previous coursework.
-Internships allow students to make connections in the professional fields they are considering for career paths, and they provide employers with an opportunity to guide and evaluate talent.
+Internships allow students to make connections in the professional fields they are considering for career paths.
+Internships also provide employers with an opportunity to guide and evaluate talent.

 GRCC internships are capstone experiences and generally a one-time, one semester, paid work experience.
 Who benefits from internships?
 The student intern, the employer and the community.